Experience-Monks/jam3-lesson-asyncjs/lessons/3-Node Events/index.md

 };
 ```

 By doing the above you've actually written how EventEmitter works internally.
-The issue with this is you've done more work than you needed to and it's harded for other developers to read through your code.
+The issue with this is you've done more work than you needed and it's harder for other developers to read through your code.

 ## Cancelling Events